 Understand You’re Only Treating Symptoms

-It’s easy to fall into the trap of seeing multiple doctors for health problems that just keep getting worse.
+It’s easy to fall into the trap of seeing doctors for health problems that are preventable.
 I made this mistake myself.

-Over ten years ago, I was seeing 5 different specialists, and taking a handful of prescription drugs for with my acid reflux, abdominal pain, chest pain, joint pain, back pain, sinusitis, and numerous other symptoms.
+Over ten years ago, I was seeing 5 different specialists, and taking a handful of prescription drugs for my acid reflux, abdominal pain, chest pain, joint pain, back pain, sinusitis, and numerous other symptoms.
 Although I believed I “needed” my medications, none of them were actually working.
+I did not realize how much my nutrition was affecting my immune system.

-Eventually, I experienced a resistant case of pneumonia and prediabetes and that was my wake-up call, prompting me to change my diet and lifestyle.
-I focused on low fat whole food plant-based foods and that decision changed my life.
-This eliminated all of my pain and reversed my prediabetes allowing me to get off all of my prescription drugs.
-The impact of food is obvious to me now.
-However, many individuals-and their doctors-never reach this understanding in time to make a difference.
+Eventually, my health worsened and I experienced a resistant case of pneumonia and prediabetes.
+Pneumonia is a very serious infection that served as my wake-up call, prompting me to change my diet and lifestyle habits.
+I focused on low-fat whole food plant-based foods and that decision changed my life.
+Through food, I eliminated my cough and my pain and I reversed my prediabetes and came off all of my prescription drugs.
+I was successful because I decreased inflammation and insulin resistance.
+I boosted my immune system with food so my body healed itself.

 Anticipate The Cost Of Staying Where You Are

 I was talking to a woman experiencing high blood pressure and diabetes for many years.
-In the past she was reasonably satisfied with the health insurance she had from her employer.
+In the past, she was reasonably satisfied with the health insurance she had from her employer.
 The insurance covered her medications for about $30 a month.
-She accepted her situation, assuming things didn’t get worse.
+She accepted her situation as not so bad (assuming things wouldn’t get worse).

-She decided not to worry much about taking the medicine, even as the pills began to add up.
-We have a naturally tendency to get complacent when something feels easy and cheap.
-However, as time passed, the insurer began changing which drugs were covered or not.
-The coverage got so bad, she had to switch medication over and over to keep from paying for her medications out of pocket.
+She decided not to worry much about taking all the medicine, even as the number of pills began to add up.
+We have a natural tendency to get complacent when something feels easy and cheap.
+However, as time passed, the insurer began changing which drugs were covered and which were not.
+The medication was changed over and over again as her health steadily worsened.
 The final indignity was the day she turned 65, enrolled in Medicare, and her drug costs (for exact same medications) skyrocketed to nearly $400 per month.

 This story is not uncommon.
 Consumer reports surveys found that costly prescription drugs are forcing many individuals to cut back on groceries to pay for their medicines [Ref 1].
-Ironically, fresh fruits and vegetables are proven to help people get off their prescription drugs by reversing common conditions, including type 2 diabetes and heart disease.
+Paradoxically, fresh fruits and vegetables are the best way to improve health and get off prescription drugs.

 Take Control Of Your Own Health

-Most doctors and hospitals focus on stabilizing acutely ill people and treating the symptoms of sickness.
-Wellness is not usually the main objective.
-For this reason, the American health care system is referred to as “sickness care”.
+Most doctors and hospitals are experts at stabilizing acutely ill people in a crisis, but not very good at prevention.
+Wellness and prevention are not usually the main focus of traditional medical school education.
+For this reason, the Western health care system is referred to as “sickness care”.